JonahSussman/jonahsussman.github.io/about/index.md

 ### Experience

-Currently, I'm a summer intern at [FiServ](https://www.fiserv.com/en.html), working to remediate security vulnerabilities in the Financial Risk Management Solutions division.
-I'm also part of the [Digital Forensics and Control Systems Security Lab](http://dcsl.cs.ua.edu/), researching how to get data off of Tuscaloosa's traffic system in a secure, sensible manner (part of the overall [Alabama Transportation Institute Strategic Plan](https://www.atistrategicplan.com/)).
+Currently, I'm a research assistant the [Digital Forensics and Control Systems Security Lab](http://dcsl.cs.ua.edu/), researching how to get data off of Tuscaloosa's traffic system in a secure, sensible manner (part of the overall [Alabama Transportation Institute Strategic Plan](https://www.atistrategicplan.com/)).
 My previous research project dealt with detecting malware using Machine Learning on Android.

+This past summer, I was an intern at [FiServ](https://www.fiserv.com/en.html), working to remediate security vulnerabilities in the Financial Risk Management Solutions division.
 I've also worked at the Georgia Tech Research Institute, where we developed a night-vision themed exhibit for the Museum of Aviation in Warner Robins, Georgia.

 <div id="fun-fact">
   <h3 id="fun-fact-title"><span style="color: var(--blue); font-size: 1rem;" id="fun-fact-counter">0</span></h3>